 Understand that rest helps us to learn

 "Thinking with a sleep-deprived brain is like hacking your way through a dense jungle with a machete.
-It's overgrown, slow going, exhausting," they say.
+It's overgrown, slow-going, exhausting," they say.
 "The paths overlap, and light can’t get through.
-Thinking on a well-rested brain is like wandering happily through Central Park; the paths are clear and connect to one another at distinct spots, the trees are in place, you can see far ahead of you.
+Thinking on a well-rested brain is like wandering happily through Central Park; the paths are clear and connect at distinct spots, the trees are in place, you can see far ahead of you.
 It’s invigorating."

 Incorprate more rest into your life

 If you're feeling particularly overwhelmed, say "no" to social arrangements and lay low at home until you've recharged your batteries.
 I sometimes dedicate whole weekends to rest.
-It's restorative.
+It revives us.
 It's good for the soul.
 And, whatever you do, make sleep a priority – always aim for at least eight hours to fully rejuvenate.